Kripalu Guest Stories: Sultana C.

 It really is amazing; Kripalu came to town and brought me the gifts of dance, yoga, health—and the opportunity to do so much seva.
 Over the years I’ve taken many workshops at Kripalu.
 I treat myself about once a year.
 It’s an opportunity to go deeper.
 I’m 70 years old now and I’m healthy and full of energy.
 I really feel that’s a gift from my yoga.
 It’s a spiritual practice that connects me with a deep place inside myself.

-—Sultana Center, semiretired designer and buyer, Lenox, Massachusetts
+—Sultana C., semiretired designer and buyer, Lenox, Massachusetts